Lyapunov exponent in the Vicsek model: The Vicsek model

-that is, $\varphi$ is the speed of the center of mass compared with the speed $v$ of each particle.
-The ordering level is a normalized quantity, where $\varphi \to 1$ indicates a completely ordered regime, where all particles share a same orientation; while $\varphi \to 0$ indicates a completely non-ordered regime, where collective motion is absent.
+that is, $\varphi$ is the speed of the center of mass divided by the speed $v$ of each particle.
+The ordering level is a normalized quantity, where $\varphi \to 1$ indicates a completely ordered regime, where all particles share the same orientation; while $\varphi \to 0$ indicates a completely non-ordered regime, where there is no collective motion.

-From random initial conditions, the global behavior of self-propelled particles experiences a transient regime in time until assuming a steady value for some values of the noise amplitude $\eta$.
-Both the steady-state value $\varphi^\ast$ and the standard deviation $\sigma$ are $\eta$-dependent.
-Numerical evidences~\cite{vicsek95,ginelli2015} indicate the existence of a critical noise amplitude $\eta_c$, where the system suffers a transition from ordered to disordered regime.
-This reveals the noise amplitude $\eta$ as a control parameter of this continuous phase transition.
-For small noise amplitude $0 \leq \eta < \eta_c$, the level of ordering $\varphi$ in the steady state is finite, which reflects the alignment of the agents in a spontaneously chosen direction.
-For higher noise amplitude $\eta_c \leq \eta \leq 2\pi$, the level of ordering $\varphi$ in the steady state tends to zero, reflecting the lack of alignment in any direction.
+From random initial conditions, the global behavior of the self-propelled particles experiences a transient regime in time until assuming a steady order parameter $\varphi^*$ for some values of the noise amplitude $\eta$.

+Numerical evidence~\cite{vicsek95,ginelli2015} indicates the existence of a noise amplitude $\eta_c$, where the system suffers a transition from an ordered regime to a disordered one.
+This reveals the noise amplitude $\eta$ as a control parameter of this dynamical phase transition.
+For small values $0 \leq \eta < \eta_c$, the level of ordering $\varphi$ in the steady state is non-zero, which reflects the alignment of most agents in a spontaneously chosen direction.
+For higher values $\eta_c \leq \eta \leq 2\pi$, the level of ordering $\varphi$ in the steady state goes to zero, owing to the lack of alignment in any direction.
+Unlike what was originally claimed~\cite{vicsek95}, this is a first-order phase transition~\cite{gregoire2004onset}.